-Proposals involving the loss of a community facility or local service will be strongly resisted.
+Proposals involving the loss of the community facilities identified on the Policies Maps or any community facility or local service will be strongly resisted.
 In exceptional circumstances, however proposals for a change of use of a community facility or local service will be considered where it has been clearly demonstrated, following at least 12 months open marketing at a price reflective of market value, that the use is no longer viable, or it will be replaced by an equivalent or enhanced community use in an equally accessible location.